kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 ### Binding with Bacon Models

 All UI databinding should be based on event streams and properties.
 This greatly simplifies things much like Promises for events.
-It simply doesn't scale if you have to figure out each time if you are dealing with a promise, event stream or simple value... better to wrap everything in a uniform way (keep core interfaces simple and consistent!).
+It simply doesn't scale if you have to figure out each time if you are dealing with a promise, event stream or simple value... better to wrap everything in a uniform way (keep core interfaces simple and consistent).

 We can leverage the [BJQ](https://github.com/baconjs/bacon.jquery) (Bacon JQuery) library: